vuanhle/vuanhle.github.io/_posts/2026-07-17-agentic-transaction-infrastructure.md

 When I evaluate a company in this category, I would ask five questions.

-- Does it own **identity plus policy**, or is it merely a thin payment wrapper?
+- Does it own **identity plus policy**, or is it only a thin payment wrapper?
 - Can it prove **delegated authority** with approval, spend, and audit controls?
 - Does it sit on a compounding surface with **merchant, API, or model distribution**?
 - Is pricing aligned to **usage, outcomes, or settlement volume** rather than seat count alone?